The Whys and Hows of Exposing a SOAP Service Using Your REST API

 You have the WSDL — What next?

 Having a WSDL basically means, you have a skeleton of what your SOAP service will look like.
-Various tools and frameworks can then help you accelerate actual implementation of the SOAP service by generating stubs.
+Various tools and frameworks can then help you accelerate the actual implementation of the SOAP service by generating stubs.
 However, before you start implementing, you need to decide whether you plan to keep the SOAP service independent from your existing REST service or not.
-The former case will have bigger maintenance cost and it will be difficult to keep both services in sync when changes occur.
+The former case will have a bigger maintenance cost and it will be difficult to keep both services in sync when changes occur.
 The recommended way is to implement this SOAP service more as a proxy service that handles SOAP payloads but converts them to those compatible with your existing REST service.
 This way your actual service will still be the REST service while the SOAP service will help facilitate the smaller chunk of your customers like enterprises.
 What option you pick is something you are the best judge of.

 REST or SOAP or both?
 I hope this article offered some clarification in this regard.
 Ultimately the choice really depends on your service and your target customers.
 Once you’ve made the decision, there are various tools like API Transformer available to help you get started.